georgeoshardo/SyMBac/docs/source/intro.rst

 Introduction
 ============

-For a quick understanding of what SyMBac is, withuot reading the preprint_, then read this page.
+For a quick understanding of what SyMBac is, without reading the preprint_, then read this page.

 What is it?